aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, too large size, invalid request message framing, or deceptive request routing)

 #### 401 Unauthorized

+Similar to `403 Fobidden`, but specifically for use when authentication is required and has failed or has not yet been provided